GServlet/gservlet-site/content/_index.md

 ## Documentation

-In our documentation page, you'll find all the documentation and tutorials for in-depth knowledge.
-The javadoc APIs for a particular version of GServlet can be found as well.
+In our documentation page, you'll find all the documentation and tutorials for in-depth knowledge of this project.
+The javadoc APIs for a particular version can be found as well.

 ## Download

-if you want to download the artifact without a dependency management tool or want to build it from the source, we cover how to achieve it in our download page.
+If you want to download the artifact without a dependency management tool or want to build it from the source, we cover how to achieve it in our download page.

 ## Support

 There are numerous ways to get help with GServlet.
-Find how in our support page.
+Find out how in our support page.

 ## Contribute